ironbars/ansible/roles/common/files/home/user/README.md

    Alternatively, this can all be done by signing in to Chrome.

 4. Add a sane symlink to the Chrome executable (as root).
 Like so:

    `ln -s /usr/bin/google-chrome-stable /usr/bin/chrome`

+   Also, add a symlink for other programs to open the browser:

+   `ln -s /usr/bin/google-chrome-stable /usr/bin/google-chrome`

 5. As root, edit `/etc/lightdm/lightdm-gtk-greeter.conf`.